 This Word Web Treasure Hunt is a delightful way for emerging readers to improve their reading skills by tying letters and words with their real-life counterparts around the house or yard.
-By having players hunt down the other half of their word and read it aloud in order to find treasure, this game will give your child practice and purpose stringing letters together into words and will also reinforce the meaning of directional words like under, over, around, left, right, and through that kids need to master at this age.
+By having players hunt down the other half of their word and read it aloud in order to find treasure, this game will give your child practice and purpose stringing letters together into words and will also strengthen vocabulary by reinforcing the meaning of directional words like under, over, around, left, right, and through that kids need to master at this age.

 This game works best in big groups.
 If a one-word match-up seems too easy for the group, you can also string several words along the web strand as a challenge.
 Try this activity as a kids' party game or holiday activity--it's something everyone can enjoy!